Harald Sassak

 Harald Sassak (1948–21 August 2013) was an Austrian serial killer who went into criminal history as a gas assassin.
 He was also the longest-serving of Austrian imprisoned convicts.
-In the years 1971 and 1972 he committed, amongst other crimes, six killings out of greed and served a life sentence in prison for them.
+In the years 1971 and 1972, he committed, amongst other crimes, six killings out of greed and served a life sentence in prison for them.

 Life

 Harald Sassak was the son of a bricklayer and an operator.
-He learned as a plumber and did his military service in the army from 1966 to 1969 in the Lainz hospital as an auxiliary.
+He worked as a plumber and did his military service in the army from 1966 to 1969 in the Lainz hospital as an auxiliary.
 After he suffered from jaundice, he did not bring his employer medical confirmation and was therefore dismissed.
 He also gave up his subsequent job as a confectioner.
 He was described as very friendly and helpful by his family, friends and superiors.
 He always did very well in school and did not receive any disciplinary sanctions from the army.

 When one day an elderly woman approached him, asking him if he could repair her gas appliance and then tipped him, he developed an idea he called the "gas trick."

 Between 31 August 1970 and 12 February 1972, he spent time with elderly people as a servant of the gasworks, who wanted to check their equipment.
 As soon as he knew where the covert funds were, he diverted his victim, for example, by asking for a glass of water.
 If caught in the act, he killed his victim and fled.
-In some raids his accomplice Johann Sharaditsch, whom he had met in a liquor room, helped him.
+In some raids, his accomplice Johann Sharaditsch, whom he had met in a liquor room, helped him.

 Surviving victims said that a chubby, nice man had asked for admission with the words: "The gas man is here!".
-He was always well dressed, and had a seemingly valid identity card and expertise.
+He was always well dressed and had a seemingly valid identity card and expertise.
 Only after the victims revealed their money caches did he strike them down and rob them.
 Except for a single fingerprint, which could not be assigned to any person from the police files, no trace of the offender was left.
 However, when a neighbour of one of the victims, a graphic designer, had a very accurate facial composite of the perpetrator made by the draftsman of the bureau, the search became more concrete.
 A waiter of the Reiser hotel recognised the man as Harald Sassak by the facial composite and led the officials to the culprit, who was drinking a glass of wine.
 One of his victims identified him at the hotel and Sassak was arrested.
-On the way to the office he confessed to his crimes.
+On the way to the office, he confessed to his crimes.